-Savannah cat is a cross breed between a Wild African Serval and various breed of cats and popular for it tall slender body, huge ears and hind legs.
-Although they are cute and seemingly ideal for pets, savannah cats are absolutely expensive.
-So how much does a savannah cat cost?
+Savannah cats are crossbreeds between wild African Servals and any domestic breed of cats and are popular for their tall and slender bodies, huge ears, and hind legs.
+Although they are cute and seemingly ideal for pets, Savannah cats are not for everyone, as they can be very expensive.
+So, how much does a savannah cat cost?

 Factors Affecting the Cost of a Savannah Cat